BenHur78/Training/AspNetCore/Learning04Book/chp07-08-09-10-11SportsStoreARealApp/README.md

 dotnet tool install --global dotnet-ef --version 6.0.0
 ```

-9. Creating the database migration
+9. Creating the database migration (eg Initial is only the migration name, we can give the name we want)
 ```
 dotnet ef migrations add Initial
 ```